 ―Kevin Brockmeier, author of The Ghost Variations

-Her work has been published in environmental journals like Whitefish Review, Terrain.org, and others.
-THIS IMPOSSIBLE BRIGHTNESS was published in 2024.
-Her second novel, NORTH OF THE SUNLIT RIVER will be out fall 2025.
+Jessica’s work has been published in environmental journals like Whitefish Review, Terrain.org, and others.
+Her debut novel, THIS IMPOSSIBLE BRIGHTNESS, was published in 2024.

 Extended bio here.